Health and Safety

 Stephen is able to understand complex issues and communicate them in clear language to those he represents.
 He is widely recognised as having a level of skill and detail well beyond his year of call.

-Stephen is recommended for his Crime work and as a Band 1 Junior in Fraud.
+Stephen is recommended for his Crime work and as a Leading Junior in Fraud.
 He is experienced in paper heavy cases of complexity including sensitive issues of disclosure, legal professional privilege and public interest immunity often international in scope.

 Stephen is a Category 4 Prosecutor and a member of the General Medical Council’s panel of prosecuting advocates.